livewire/livewire/docs/polling.md

 ##  Viewport throttling

-Another measure you can take to only poll when necessary is to add the `.visible` modifier to `wire:poll`.
+Another measure you can take to only poll when necessary, is to add the `.visible` modifier to `wire:poll`.
 The `.visible` modifier instructs Livewire to only poll the component when it is visible on the page:

 ```blade
 <div wire:poll.visible>